Introduction

 external system by providing a Restful API with full access to the contacts.

-The Web Service accepts HTTP GET
+The Web Service accepts HTTP GET, HTTP POST, HTTP PUT or HTTP DELETE

 requests when working with contacts and address books in the messaging platform.

-Some endpoints supports the same function with GET
+Some endpoints supports the same function with GET and POST, but

-signs) , while in the POST
+sign, separated by & signs) , while in the POST case the parameters are

-given in a json document in the HTTP POST
+given in a json document in the HTTP POST request body.
+UTF-8 encoding

-is assumed in all HTTP
+is assumed in all HTTP bodies.

 The format of the input and output json documents and the input url parameters are described in this manual.